Best daily deals

 Can you shower with AirPods?

 While it’s within the product’s parameters to be able to be used while you’re physically in the shower stall, Apple AirPods and Apple AirPods Pro aren’t designed to withstand water.
-Not only do these earphones have very little in the way of protection against the elements, but these products do not bear an ingress protection rating sufficient enough (IPX4) to withstand constant streams of water.
+Not only do these earphones have very little protection against the elements, but these products do not bear an ingress protection rating sufficient enough (IPX4) to withstand constant streams of water.
 Apple’s support page is extremely clear about this.

 The JLab Epic Air Sport ANC on a wooden table ouside, with water droplets on the earbuds and table.